 I don’t think we can draw definitive conclusions based on only one test.
 I call these impressions.

 1. Whether AI can calculate taxes correctly depends on the complexity.
-3 out of 4 major chatbots would’ve given the correct answer in one go if the question didn’t include the new and tricky charity donation deduction.
+Three out of the four major AI chatbots would’ve given the correct answer in one go if the question didn’t include the new and tricky charity donation deduction.
+The explicit request to retrieve the latest information from official IRS sources and turning on the Thinking/Pro/Expert mode probably helped in improving accuracy.

-2. AI works better when you continue the conversation.
-Both ChatGPT and Claude reached the correct answer after I asked them to double-check.
+2. AI works better when you make it a conversation.
+Don’t stop and say it’s useless when you spot some errors in the initial answer.
+Help the tool help you.
+Both ChatGPT and Claude reached the correct answer in Round 2 after I asked them to double-check.

 3. It takes little effort to send the same question to two or more AI models.
-You don’t need to know which AI is right when you get different answers.
+You don’t need to know which AI is correct when you get different answers.
 You can tell one AI that another AI said something different.
-It’ll take a second pass and re-examine.
+It’ll re-examine.

 4. AI was wrong because human sources were wrong.
 Gemini and Grok treated the donation deduction as above-the-line because many human sources incorrectly called it above-the-line.
 If you Googled, you would encounter those incorrect sources too.
 ChatGPT and Claude used more reliable sources and correctly identified the difference between above-the-line and not requiring itemizing deductions.